 Read Your Auto Loan Contract Before Signing

 For your own financial protection, always read your car loan agreement before signing.
-Your agreement will contain all the details of your loan, such as:
+Your car loan agreement will contain all the details of your loan, such as:

 After reading your contract, ask your lender to clarify any information that doesn’t make sense to you.
 Once everything looks good, then you can go ahead and sign.

 Take the pressure off of remembering to make your monthly payment on time by opting for automatic payments.
-You can schedule payments for the official payment date laid out in your loan agreement or choose to make payments on days when you receive a paycheck.
 That way, you never have to worry about missing a future payment.

 If you feel confident about the loan details laid out in your contract, autopay may be an extremely convenient option.
 Just make sure your loan payments fit in with your budget first!